cleantile/cleantile/README.md

 :memo: This element will be included in a future release.

-`<cleantile-split>` can contain multiple views, but doesn't display views that are not currently active.
+`<cleantile-pane>` can contain multiple views, but doesn't display views that are not currently active.
 `<cleantile-tabs>` adds an automatically-created tab bar, with room for additional buttons and layout controls.

 ```html